Ronnie5562/Backend-dev/Java/README.md

 71. What is Annotation in Java - `Completed ✅`
 72. Functional Interface New in Java - `Completed ✅`
 73. Lambda Expression in Java - `Completed ✅`
-74. Lambda Expression with return - `Not Completed ❌`
+74. Lambda Expression with return - `Completed ✅`
-75. Types of Interface in Java - `Not Completed ❌`
+75. Types of Interface in Java - `Completed ✅`
-76. What is Exception in Java - `Not Completed ❌`
+76. What is Exception in Java - `Completed ✅`
-77. Exception Handling Using try catch in Java - `Not Completed ❌`
+77. Exception Handling Using try catch in Java - `Completed ✅`
-78. Try with Multiple Catch in Java - `Not Completed ❌`
+78. Try with Multiple Catch in Java - `Completed ✅`
-79. Exception Hierarchy in Java - `Not Completed ❌`
+79. Exception Hierarchy in Java - `Completed ✅`
 80. Exception throw keyword in Java - `Not Completed ❌`
 81. Custom Exception in Java - `Not Completed ❌`
 82. Ducking Exception using throws in Java - `Not Completed ❌`